 Ahem, excuse me.
-Does this sound like you?
+Does this sound like your clients?

 It's the end of the week.
-You don't know what to do with all the odds and ends in your fridge.
-Your coping mechanism of choice is to go out to eat.
+They don't know what to do with all the odds and ends in their fridge.
+Their coping mechanism of choice is to go out to eat.

-Before every garbage day, you use oven mitts and tongs to clean out your fridge and take a moment to say RIP to all the disgusting things.
+Before every garbage day, they use oven mitts and tongs to clean out their fridge and take a moment to say RIP to all the disgusting things.

-You're losing money because food is being wasted.
-You think about all the ice cream you could have purchased with all that money.
+They’re losing money because food is being wasted.
+They think about all the ice cream you could have purchased with all that money.

-Sometimes you reflect on how your kitchen habits are a huge part of a global food waste problem and that you should do something about it.
+They sometimes reflect on how their kitchen habits are a huge part of a global food waste problem and that they should do something about it.
 And then don't.

-If any of these resonate with you, we've rounded up the ultimate list of things you can do to create a waste-free kitchen.
-Changing our habits isn't easy, but picking even one or two out of this list can make a difference to your health and the environment.
+If any of these resonate with them, we've rounded up the ultimate list of things they can do to create a waste-free kitchen.
+Changing our habits isn't easy, but picking even one or two out of this list can make a difference to their health and the environment.

 1. Audit your waste.